Last Updated on 22/02/2019 by Patryk Bandurski

 /accounts

-Of course they are some exceptions to this rule.
-When we have a resource that we know that only one entry exists we may use singular noun.
-It depends from the project’s domain perspective.
-Let’s say I would like to publish configuration resource.
+Of course, they are some exceptions to this rule.
+When we have a resource that we know that only one entry exists we may use a singular noun.
+It depends on the project’s domain perspective.
+Let’s say I would like to publish configuration resources.
 This resource stores global config.
-In other words only one exists.
-So I would set following url:
+In other words, only one exists.
+So I would set the following URL:

 /configuration